cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-05-07-Heaven-on-Earth.md

 I know it’s there all the time, but some days it just does not feel like it.
 Especially as I knew the rest of the country seemed to be basking in full sunshine.

-So, this a “knitting together” of two moments in time, when it truly felt like heaven on earth.
+So, this is a “knitting together” of two moments in time, when it truly felt like heaven on earth.
 A few weeks ago and then, fast forward to this delightful evening.

 Whilst out skiing one day, near the end of the season, I had a huge wave of gratitude sweep over me.